terraform-ibm-modules/ibmcloud-terratest-wrapper/README.md

 ### Example to check an output value in the test

-The following example checks if the output exists and contains certain value.
+The following example checks if the output exists and contains a certain value.

 ```go
 outputs := options.LastTestTerraformOutputs